BradWC94/Kickstarter-Analysis/README.md

 ![Outcomes_vs_Goals.png](https://github.com/BradWC94/Kickstarter-Analysis/blob/main/resources/Outcomes_vs_Goals.png)

 ## Results
+- May is the most successful launch month based on the data.
+There were 111 successful campaigns launched in that month which is more than any of the other months.
+December seems to be the worst launch month based on the data.
+There were only 37 successful campaigns launched in the month of December compared to 35 that failed in the same month.

 - What can you conclude about the Outcomes based on Goals?

 - What are some limitations of this dataset?